Module 3 of 5

 Before investing in fine-tuning, ask whether it is necessary.
 Three approaches exist for improving model performance, and each fits different circumstances.

 Retrieval-Augmented Generation (RAG) is the right choice when the model needs domain knowledge that exceeds its training data or its context window: your corpus of parliamentary records, legal texts, or historical archives.
-RAG uses embeddings (from Day 1) to retrieve relevant documents and feed them to the model alongside the query.
-We cover RAG in Day 4.
+RAG uses embeddings (from Module 1) to retrieve relevant documents and feed them to the model alongside the query.
+We cover RAG in Module 4.

 Fine-tuning is the right choice when prompting produces systematic errors that more or better examples cannot resolve, when you need consistent output formatting across thousands of classifications, when you have labeled data (hundreds to thousands of examples), or when domain-specific language or conventions are not handled well by general-purpose models.